Local Functions on Blocks: Block chain local functions

 \begin{proof} We make use of the function \(\Omega_M\), which we proved is block chain local for any finite group \(M\) in Corollary~\ref{cor;omn}.
-Let \(G\) be a group in \(\FF\) and let \(B\) be a block of that group with positive defect.
-Let \(N\) be the normaliser of a defect group of \(B\), so \(N\) is in \(\FF\) and \(f(N,B')\) is defined, where \(B'\) is the Brauer correspondent of \(B\).
+Let \((G,B)\) be a pair in \(\FF\) where \(B\) has positive defect.
+Let \(N\) be the normaliser of a defect group of \(B\), so \((N,B')\) is in \(\FF\), where \(B'\) is the Brauer correspondent of \(B\), and \(f(N,B')\) is defined.
 We have that \(f(G,B)=f(N,B')\).
 However note that we can also write